SCUT-DLVCLab/Document-AI-Recommendations/SOTAs/sotas_vie.md

 ## FUNSD

-FUNSD contains 199 form data sampled from the RVL-CDIP dataset, 149 of which are used for training and 50 for testing.
-The images of the dataset have low resolution, complex layouts, and varied styles.
-Each form contains three kinds of information including Header, Question, and Answer.
-The pair linkings between Questions and Answers are given, and the task requires extracting key entities (Entity Extraction) and question-answer pairs (Entity Linking).
-The dataset contains OCR results at word-level and segment-level.
+FUNSD requires extracting key entities (Entity Extraction) and key-value pairs (Entity Linking).
+Micro-F1 is taken as the evaluation metric.
+Each document contains two kinds of key information: Question and Answer, and each key category has multiple instances.
+In Entity Extraction task, the predicted entity will be considered as TP if and only if its content and category are consistent with the ground-truth.
+In Entity Linking task, the prediction will be considered as TP if and only if the predicted pair exists in the ground-truth pairs.

 It is noticable that the two subtasks are independent in most of the mainstream approaches' settings.
-Take LayoutLM as an example, in Entity Linking task, the [official implementation](https://github.com/microsoft/unilm) takes groud-truth of keys and values as input and predict the linkings only, the performance of entity extraction is not considered when calculating the metric.
+Take LayoutLM as an example, in Entity Linking task, the [official implementation](https://github.com/microsoft/unilm) takes the groud-truth of Entity Extraction as input and predict the linkings only, the performance of entity extraction is not considered in this case.

 <table align="center">
 <tr>